Pennsylvania has some of the toughest laws regarding distances that cars must provide bikes when driving.

 Bicycle safety is paramount when traveling around cities and towns.
 As the roads become more congested, many more people are turning to bicycling rather than public transportation or the typical motor vehicle.
 Bike lanes are being created on new and old roads, and in some cases, existing roadways are being converted to dual-purpose roads.
 With all of these changes, traffic safety becomes vitally important.

 Most bicyclists will tell you that car and truck motorists do not always respect the rights of the biker.
 Crash data shows that bicycle accidents are on the rise.
 Many of those cases end up with bicycle accident lawyers getting involved to protect the rights of the bicycle rider.
 It doesn’t matter if you are in a motor vehicle or are behind the handlebars, the bicycle rider and the motorist must follow the same rules of the road.
+If you find yourself in need of a personal injury lawyer in Bucks County or surrounding areas in Pennsylvania, HGSK lawyers can help at (267) 350-6600.

 Bicycle riders can tell you horror stories about car doors that have been flung open as they go by or how car drivers do not appear to know or understand rules of the road as they pertain to bicycles.
 Cars running stop signs have almost hit many a biker.
 Even simple missteps like these can cause serious injuries.
 Some motor vehicle drivers will leave the scene of bike accidents without sharing any contact information with their crash victims; some would call this a hit and run.
 With bicycles what may appear to be a simple misstep can cause severe injuries with deadly consequences.